Ryan-webdev/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. .forEach executes the function once for each element in the array. .map creates a new array with the result of calling the function.

 2. What is the difference between a function and a method?
+Functions are passed data to operate on.
+Methods are associated with an object.
+They are able to operate on data contained in a class

-3. What is closure?
+3. What is closure? gives access to outer function scopes.

 4. Describe the four rules of the 'this' keyword.
+1. Know the scope: if you create a "this" in the global scope you can use it in any function.
+If you create "this" in a function you can only use it in that function
+  2. Implicit binding: occurs when you are using dot notation in a function
+  3. Explicit binding: happens when you use .call, .apply or . bind on a function
+  4. the new keyword: You can use new to assign new characteristics to the parent contructor

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super lets the child class know that it is a child class of the parent class.
+The child class is able to then call the constructor of the parent constructor.

 ## Project Set up